Javed002/Object_detection_PointNet/README.md

   ```

 ## Usage
-This part of the project is still in development.
-However, you already can run the notebook `/nbs/PointNetSeg.ipynb` in Colab.
+Segmentation part of the project is still in development.
+We can generate similar segmentation results after PointNet Segmentation.

 <img src="airplane.gif" alt="matching points" width="400"/>